Salon 94: Salon 94 Bowery

 In October 2010, the gallery opened a third location on the Bowery on New York’s Lower East Side.
 Located two doors down from the New Museum, the space was also designed by architect Rafael Viñoly as a dedicated exhibition venue.
 A prominent feature of the gallery is a 20 ft LCD video screen on the outside wall broadcasting video art content to the street.

 The inaugural show presented work gallery artist Liz Cohen.
 Subsequent shows featured Marilyn Minter, Laurie Simmons, Jon Kessler, Francesca Dimattio, Lisa Brice and David Benjamin Sherry.
 During the construction phase, the gallery presented T-shirt paintings by Richard Prince.

+Salon 94 Design

+In 2015, Salon 94 started producing exhibitions that challenged the traditions of and boundaries between fine art, functional objects, and the decorative arts.
+The space ran parallel to Salon 94 and is called Salon 94 Design.
+Artists and designers in the program's roster include Jay Sae Jung Oh, Thomas Barger, Donald Judd, Max Lab, Kueng Caputo, Rick Owens, Kate Millet, Gaetano Pesce, Gloria Kisch, Tom Sachs, amongst others.

 East 89th Street

 In 2019, Greenberg Rohatyn acquired three buildings that made up the former National Academy Museum on East 89th Street – a 14000 sqft property – which will be Salon 94's new headquarters.

 Artists

-Artists represented by Salon 94 include:
+Artists that were represented by Salon 94 included: